 First, start by rolling the edges of a bag down and taping the bottom to the table to keep it all stable.

 Pop the eggs in.
-It’s more fun if you pop two in at a time, especially if you shake it because they clang together.
-So, if you are doing this with real eggs only do one at a time or you will have shell everywhere.
+It’s more fun if you pop two in at a time, especially if you shake it, because they clang together.
+If you are doing this with real eggs only do one at a time or you will have shell everywhere.
 I imagined she’d shake the bag but she liked squishing it more.

 She reached in to grab the eggs but you can carefully dump the egg onto the carton for drying without ever touching it, which is what I did with the next four eggs.
 Little hands don’t need to get covered in the paint unless everyone is cool with it!